Taco-Network/taco-blockchain/taco-blockchain-gui/src/readme.md

 ## How to use local test and farm locally

 If you want to use local farming and not to connect to the network you need to set variable LOCAL_TEST in your .env file.
-This file is located in the root directory of your flax-blockchain-gui directory.
+This file is located in the root directory of your taco-blockchain-gui directory.

 ```env
 LOCAL_TEST=true